jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 3. **Graph_nets**

-  NGra is developed and maintained by DeepMind
+  Graph_nets is developed and maintained by DeepMind

   Initiation time:2018